The Best Acting Schools in Canada of 2025

 York University was founded in 1959 and is one of Canada’s largest and most respected universities, located in north Toronto.
 Guided by award-winning teaching professionals with real-world experience, acting students at the school gain practical experience, build relationships with prospective employers through field placements, internships and the school’s partnerships with creative industries and arts organizations ranging from Facebook to the Canadian Stage.

-With small classes of 25 students in the first year, to 10-15 students in the third and fourth year, the theatre school allows for strong mentoring by an internationally recognized faculty.
-The university’s theatre program offers a three-year Bachelor of Fine Arts Honours degree in Acting Conservatory for students enrolled as theatre majors going into second year.
+Students must audition to be admitted to the acting program at York University.
+With small classes of 25 students in the first year, dropping down to 10-15 students in the third and fourth year, the theatre school allows for strong mentoring by an internationally recognized faculty.

 What You’ll Learn